-The Company continues to rationalise the tenement holdings, acquiring and divesting tenure that does or does not meet expectations.
-The main goal is to identify a significant mineralised system or large deposit.
-Smaller discoveries will be commercialised where possible, opportunities for divestment, acquisition and organic growth are prioritised as required.
+The Company continues to rationalise the tenement holdings, divesting tenure that does not meet expectations.
+The main goal remains to identify a significant mineralised system or large deposit.
+Sub-optimal target discoveries will be commercialised where possible, opportunities for divestment, acquisition and organic growth are prioritised as required.